iPhone 7 Plus really does perform 2 to 3 times faster than iPhone 6 Plus

-At 3am on Friday, September 9th, one of my sons and I awoke to place orders for my extended family's iPhone 7 Plus upgrades from our iPhone 6 Plus.
-Despite getting all the orders completed from 3:18am to 3:43am, the estimated wait ranged anywhere from 1 week to 3 months, depending upon color and capacity.
-My phone, due on Friday September 16th.
+At 3am on Friday, September 9th, one of my sons and I awoke to place orders for my extended family's iPhone 7 Plus upgrades from iPhone 6 Plus.
+Despite getting all the orders completed from 3:18am to 3:43am, the estimated delivery wait times ranged anywhere from 1 week to 3 months, depending upon color and capacity.
+My 256GB phone turned out to be estimated to arrive on launch day, Friday September 16th.
 Awesome!

 Only problem was that I had a flight that same Friday, at 10am, well ahead of residential UPS deliveries.
 I was happily heading to Indianapolis for the 6th annual Home Server Show #BestMeetupEver, which is now called RESET by the way.